CTF-handbooks/map-tester-handbook/HANDBOOK.md

 ![Getting the files Example](images/pr-forked-repo-code-example.png)

-- Extract the ZIP file and select the particular map folder that has been added by the author of the PR within the extracted folder.
+- Extract the ZIP file and select the map folder that has been added by the author of the PR within the extracted folder.
 In the example PR mentioned, the folder is `sewer_village`.
-- After successfully identifying the map folder, copy and paste it to `<YOUR MINETEST FOLDER>/games/capturetheflag/mods/ctf/ctf_map/maps/` on your computer.
+- After successfully identifying the new map folder, copy and paste it to `<YOUR MINETEST FOLDER>/games/capturetheflag/mods/ctf/ctf_map/maps/` on your computer.
 You can go to your Minetest folder and paste the following path into your file manager's directory search to navigate there quickly:
 ```
 games/capturetheflag/mods/ctf/ctf_map/maps
 ```

 > Sometimes you may not know where your Minetest folder is on some operating systems.
-Going to the `About` section in Minetest and pressing the "Open User Data Directory" button should lead you there.
+Going to the `About` section in Minetest and pressing the `Open User Data Directory` button should lead you there.

 - You have now retrieved the required map folder!